bump-sh/docs/src/_help/customization-options/logo-meta-images.md

 ![](/images/help/logo-favicon.png)

-To provide the best image quality, it is recommended to adhere to the dimensions below:
+To provide the best image quality, it is recommended to adhere to the following dimensions for your logo: 140px*36px.
-- Logo:
-- Favicon:

 ## Meta images